Throat cancer is a rare form of cancer, and according to the National Cancer Institute, it is one of the rarest.

 Diagnosing throat cancer

-During your appointment, the doctor will ask you for your throat cancer symptoms, but also about your medical history.
+During your appointment, the doctor will ask you for your symptoms, but also about your medical history.

 The initial exam for throat cancer is laryngoscopy, a procedure that provides the doctor with a closer view of the throat.